In this section we provide photos and videos of events and activities about The Thomas and Elsie Deeley Foundation and our scholarship recipients.

 MATT ALSPAUGH (2003) GIVES THE DEELEYS A TOUR OF NEW YORK CITY

-When Matt heard we were planning on taking our two grandsons to visit New York City, he arranged to give us a guided tour for a couple of days!
+When Matt heard we were planning on taking two of our grandsons to visit New York City, he arranged to give us a guided tour for a couple of days!
 As you can see we certainly saw many of the highlights that the “Big Apple” has to offer.

 MELANIE DEZIEL (2008) DINES WITH THE DEELEYS AT THE “SOCIAL FRESH 2016 CONFERENCE” IN ORLANDO FLORIDA